-The stately London Palace is the seat of the British monarchy and that has become a symbol of Britain and the Royal family.
-This building is important as a focal point for British people during difficult times and is the London residence and administrative headquarters for the Monarchy.
+The London Palace is the seat of the British monarchy that has become a symbol of Britain.
+This building is important as a focal point for British people during difficult times.
+It is the London residence and administrative headquarters for the Monarchy.

 Kensington Palace, London

-This palace has been in the British Royal family since the 17th century and it’s located amid Kensington Gardens in London.
+This palace has been in the British Royal family since the 17th century and its located min Kensington Gardens.
 Originally a Jacobean mansion this home was expanded into a palace by famous architect Sir Christopher Wren.
 Today part of the palace is open for visitors.
 Guests may come and tour the staterooms of this historic building.

 Hampton Court Palace, London